Wildcard DNS Records

 To ensure the secure use of wildcard DNS records, organizations should implement strict access controls, closely monitor their DNS configurations, and regularly review wildcard records to verify they are correctly configured and do not inadvertently expose security vulnerabilities.
 Properly managed wildcard DNS records can help simplify subdomain management while minimizing security risks.

-How ThreatNG Handles Wildcard DNS Records
+How ThreatNG Helps with Wildcard DNS Record Risks

 Previous